DiscordBM/DiscordLogger/README.md

     configuration: .init(
         aliveNotice: .init(
             address: try .url(<#Your Webhook URL#>),
-            /// If nil, DiscordLogger will only send 1 "I'm alive" notice, on boot.
+            /// If nil, `DiscordLogManager` will only send 1 "I'm alive" notice, on boot.
-            /// If not nil, it will send a "I'm alive" notice every this-amount too.
+            /// If not nil, it will send a "I'm alive" notice every this-amount too, if there is no logging activity.
             interval: nil,
             message: "I'm Alive! :)",
             color: .blue,